kingananas20/ev3dev-drivebase-rs/README.md

 # ev3dev-drivebase

-This crate provides a DriveBase for the ev3 similar to the one that the (Micro)Python ev3dev libraries have.
+This crate provides a DriveBase for the ev3 similar to what the (Micro)Python ev3dev libraries has.